themesberg/flowbite-svelte/src/routes/docs/components/avatar.md

 ## Dot indicator

-Use a dot element relative to the avatar component as an indicator for the user (eg. online or offline status).
+Use a dot element relative to the avatar component as an indicator for the user (e.g., online or offline status).

 ```svelte example class="flex justify-center gap-4" hideResponsiveButtons
 <script>